leonantivo/Optimizing-Logistic-Regression-Using-Adaptive-Feature-Scaling-and-Per-Group-Regularization/readme.md

 ### Contributing

 We welcome contributions to this project.
 Feel free to open an issue or submit a pull request for improvements, bug fixes, or new features.

-### Citation

-If you use this code or research in your own work, please cite our paper:

-[Full citation of your paper here, e.g., "Doe, J. and Smith, A. (2025).
-Optimizing Logistic Regression Using Adaptive Feature Scaling and Per-Group Regularization.
-Journal of Applied Data Science, 1(1), 1-10."]